Lewiston officer IDs teen in melee video

 LEWISTON — Gasps arose from the courtroom Monday when prosecutors showed a color photo of Donald’s Giusti‘s battered and bloodied body on a large television screen.

-Police said he admitted to throwing a rock during the brawl, but that he didn’t see where it landed.
+Police said he admitted to having thrown a rock, but said he didn’t see where it landed.
 A witness has said he saw Nkurunziza throw the rock and saw it hit Giusti on the head.

 Giusti, 38, died three days later from blunt force trauma to his head and torso, Maine’s deputy chief medical examiner testified Monday.